merly-ai/MP-CodeCheckBin-Windows/README.md

 # What is MP-CodeCheck?
 MPCC is a self-supervised, iterative learning, anomaly detection system for code.
 MPCC was designed to learn good and bad code syntax, patterns, and semantics from a large corpora of existing code.
-Once trained, MPCC’s model can be used for a variety of tasks such as: (i) detecting potential anomalies in existing code, (ii) grading the quality of an existing repository, and (iii) guiding programmers through the important aspects of a new code repository, to name a few.
+Once trained, MPCC’s model can be used for a variety of tasks such as: (i) detecting potential anomalies in existing code, (ii) grading the quality of an existing repository, and (iii) guiding programmers through the important aspects of an unfamiliar or updated code repository, to name a few.

 At its core, MPCC is a machine programming (MP) system that autonomously identifies anomalous logical expressions directly